Bio

 He utilizes an expansive toolbox of materials, processes, and strategies for thinking and making, engaging in rigorous conceptual, material, and procedural experimentation through drawing, installation, painting, print, sculpture, assemblage, book arts, social practice, music composition and performance, writing, sound, video, photography, and their many intersections.

-Jason has been the recipient of a McColl Center Residency, a Vermont Studio Center Fellowship, the Windgate Distinguished Fellowship for Innovation in Craft from the Hambidge Center, a Winter Residency Fellowship at Penland School of Craft, a North Carolina Arts Council Artist Support Grant, a CERF+ Grant, a National Gallery of Art Teaching Fellowship, and residencies at the Peter Bullough Foundation, the Virginia Center for the Creative Arts, LEVEL Retreat, and Pocosin Arts.
+Jason has been the recipient of a McColl Center Residency, the Snapdragon Fund Project Grant, a Vermont Studio Center Fellowship, the Windgate Distinguished Fellowship for Innovation in Craft from the Hambidge Center, a Winter Residency Fellowship at Penland School of Craft, a North Carolina Arts Council Artist Support Grant, a CERF+ Grant, a National Gallery of Art Teaching Fellowship, and funded residencies at the Peter Bullough Foundation, the Virgina Center for the Creative Arts, and LEVEL Retreat.
 He has exhibited in numerous group and solo shows and taught classes and workshops to K-12 students, undergraduates, and adult learners in schools, museums, and art centers.
 He holds a BFA in Studio Art from the University of North Carolina-Chapel Hill and an MFA in Studio Arts from the University of North Carolina-Greensboro.

 GET IN TOUCH